TITLE 6 PRIMARY

 (1) Medical benefits include all medical, surgical, and drug expenses that are reasonable, necessary and related to the work injury.

 (2) Lost wage benefits are payments to a worker who is disabled from work in the opinion of an authorized health care provider and cannot earn wages.
-Lost wage benefits are based on a portion of his average weekly wage up to a maximum limit set by the Workers’ Compensation Act, Sections 52-1-1 et seq.
+Lost wage benefits are based on a portion of its average weekly wage up to a maximum limit set by the Workers’ Compensation Act, Sections 52-1-1 et seq.
 NMSA 1978.
-The first 7 days (consecutive or non-consecutive) is the statutory waiting period when no disability benefits are paid.
+The first seven days (consecutive or non-consecutive) is the statutory waiting period when no disability benefits are paid.

 (1) Employer Option #1: